TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/storage/retrieve.md

 See the [API Reference]({{< ref "/reference/api/storage_integration" >}}) for more details.

-## Retrieve uplinks using the HTTP API
+## Retrieve Uplinks using the HTTP API

 A valid API key with the `RIGHT_APPLICATION_TRAFFIC_READ` rights is required.